25 Oct 2017 • BLOG - News

 The second challenge is the time it takes after a customer has performed an action for an email to appear in the user’s inbox.
 We already know that consumers are impatient, and 24% say that the speed in which they receive transactional emails is the most important aspect of the interaction with a brand.
 But how impatient are consumers, when it comes to transactional emails?
 41% get annoyed after 60 seconds if they haven’t received the email confirming their recent action.

 Knowing the short time frame in which our email recipients get frustrated, how can we minimize the impact?
-Brands can monitor and rectify issues on their own end, to limit the risk of revenue and business operational impact with features like Real-Time Monitoring, enabling you to flag and resolve communication anomalies.
-So, if your email routing slows, Real-Time Monitoring can be there to limit the risk, by helping you address the situation quicker.
+Brands can monitor and rectify issues on their own end, to limit the risk of revenue and business operational impact with features like webhooks, enabling you to track email events in real time.

 3. Emails that are easy to navigate